CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/quadbin/QUADBIN_SIBLING.md

 **Description**

-Returns the quadbin directly next to the given quadbin at the same zoom level.
+Returns the Quadbin directly next to the given Quadbin at the same zoom level.
 The direction must be included as an argument and currently only horizontal/vertical movements are allowed.

-* `quadbin`: `BIGINT` quadbin to get the sibling from.
+* `quadbin`: `BIGINT` Quadbin to get the sibling from.
 * `direction`: `VARCHAR` <code>'right'|'left'|'up'|'down'</code> direction to move in to extract the next sibling.

 **Return type**